 Landing the best accounting jobs takes work.
 And whether you’re a recent graduate, between employers or looking for a different role in the middle of your career or beyond, you need to manage your time effectively with job search strategies that work.

 There are no magic formulas to land the best accounting jobs, of course.
-But there are several ways to streamline the process and get results.
+But there are several ways to streamline the accounting job search process and get results.
 First, it helps to know if the role you’re targeting is in demand, and what type of starting salary you might expect to earn, based on your skills, experience and the sector you’re targeting for employment, such as corporate accounting or financial services.

 Controllers plan, direct and coordinate all accounting operational functions.
 Their duties include coordinating and preparing internal and external financial statements, providing management with information vital to decision-making, managing the budget process, evaluating accounting and internal control systems, and overseeing regulatory reporting.

 Financial analysts prepare profit and loss models, balance sheets and other management reports, using Microsoft Excel to forecast financial outcome.
-They also perform budgeting variance and forecasting analysis for company management to use in business decision making.
+They also perform budgeting variance and forecasting analyses for company management to use in business decision making.

 Staff accountants are typically responsible for reviewing general ledger accounts and preparing and adjusting journal entries.
 Their duties also often include performing account analysis and reconciliation, maintaining general ledger charts of accounts, assisting with initial internal control evaluations, and posting monthly, quarterly and yearly accruals.